Anakinra: Research

+A 2023 preliminary study on the use of Anakinra in the treatment of endometriosis concluded that "there is justification for a larger study" and that "Anakinra may be a particularly impactful option for women desiring fertility."

+In 2025, a 33-centre study supported by the Patient-Centered Outcomes Research Institute (PCORI) and led by Yale University compared Anakinra with Tocilizumab for the treatment of New-onset refractory status epilepticus (NORSE) and its sub-type Febrile infection-related epilepsy syndrome (FIRES).

 COVID-19

-Anakinra is undergoing multiple clinical trials to treat COVID-19 patients, by targeting mechanisms in patients with hyperinflammation.
+Anakinra underwent multiple clinical trials to treat COVID-19 patients, by targeting mechanisms in patients with hyperinflammation.
 In 2021 a review and meta-analysis of 9 studies involving 1,119 cases concluded that "Available evidence shows that treatment with anakinra reduces both the need for invasive mechanical ventilation and mortality risk of hospitalized non-intubated patients with COVID-19 without increasing the risk of adverse events."

-As of July 2021, the European Medicines Agency (EMA) is evaluating an application to extend the use of anakinra to include treatment of COVID-19 in adults with pneumonia who are at risk of developing severe respiratory failure (inability of the lungs to work properly).
+As of July 2021, the European Medicines Agency (EMA) was evaluating an application to extend the use of anakinra to include treatment of COVID-19 in adults with pneumonia who are at risk of developing severe respiratory failure (inability of the lungs to work properly).
 According to study results published in September 2021 in Nature Medicine, hospitalized COVID-19 patients at increased risk for respiratory failure showed significant improvement after treatment with Anakinra.